dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 tags: [computer vision, neural networks, generative adversarial networks]
 image: gan1.jpg
 ---
-The cover image by courtesy of [Juli Odomo](https://www.odomojuli.com)
+The cover image by courtesy of [Juli Odomo](https://www.odomojuli.com).

-As a follow up to my previous post, where I was briefly discussing three major contributions to the GANs (Generative Adversarial Networks) domain, I am happy to present another three, interesting research papers from 2018.
+As a follow up to my previous post, where I discussed three major contributions to GANs (Generative Adversarial Networks) domain, I am happy to present another three interesting research papers from 2018.
 Once again, the order is purely random and the choice very subjective.

 1. __Large Scale GAN Training for High Fidelity Natural Image Synthesis__ - DeepMind's BigGAN uses the power of hundreds of cores of a Google TPU v3 Pod to create high-resolution images on a large scale.
-2. __The relativistic discriminator: a key element missing from standard GAN__ - the author has came up on idea how to improve the fundamentals of GANs, by introducting an improved discriminator.
+2. __The relativistic discriminator: a key element missing from standard GAN__ - the author proposes to improve the fundamentals of GANs by introducing an improved discriminator.
 3. __empty__ -